-The program gathers information, creates tools, develops policy and helps create change to the health care system in order to directly deliver or support the delivery of “closer to home” chronic diseases health services where people live, learn, work and play.
+The program gathers information, creates tools, develops policy and supports improvements to the health care system and the delivery of “closer to home” chronic disease care where people live, learn, work and play.

 - Prevent the development of serious chronic diseases

 - Support chronic disease management in communities

 - Improve specialized care

 - Help people living with chronic diseases to have better outcomes

 The Regional Chronic Diseases Program provides leadership in chronic disease care by:

 - Creating policies, protocols and procedures that are used regionally to provide consistent care